Call Today for a Consultation

 Initiating a wrongful death lawsuit in NY

 Before initiating a wrongful death case, you should meet with a Brooklyn wrongful death attorney who can explain your rights and how your case might proceed.
-We can help you understand your options in a free consultation.
+We can help you understand your options in a consultation.
 Should you decide to go forward, you can rely on insight and aggressive advocacy from a lawyer who has secured multimillion verdicts and settlements for plaintiffs in wrongful death actions.

 Statute of limitations for wrongful death claims in NY